nest/nest-simulator/doc/sli_docs/neural-simulations.rst

    SLI ] 15.0 Simulate

-The command ``Simulate`` runs the simulation for the specified number of milliseconds.
+The command :py:func:`.Simulate` runs the simulation for the specified number of milliseconds.
 Below, you see a transcript of the simulation:

 ::